2018 Funded Completed Projects

 Award Amount: $24,732

-This project will teach all five areas of risk management education to 50 farmers that are planning or already engaged in an agri-tourism venture.
-Five seminars will focus on each risk management category and will be followed by a day-long farmer panel with existing agri- tourism businesses in the region that have been successful mitigating risk.
-The seminars will be half-day, 4-hour programs.
-Participants will work on their risk management plans in-between seminars using the material presented.
-A total of 26 contact hours for instruction and panel.
-Instructors will be experts in each of the five risk management categories and will come from Extension and other fields.
-By utilizing ZOOM, distance learners in adjoining counties will connect with the local extension and make access to a local program easier, and offer a low-cost way to attend.
-At least 10 farmers at each site will participate in Delaware, Otsego, Schoharie, Ulster and Sullivan.
-The target audience is new and existing agritourism businesses in the 5- county region that is considered the Western Catskills.
-The panel will reinforce learned material, making it “real” by connecting to existing businesses.
-A risk management plan will be completed by the end of the program.
+This project taught all five areas of risk management education to 75 farmers and entrepreneurs that are planning or already engaged in an agri-tourism venture.
+Five seminars focused on each risk management category and were followed by a farmer panel with existing agri-tourism businesses in the region that have been successful mitigating risk.
+The seminars were half-day, 4-hour programs.
+Participants worked on their risk management plans in-between seminars using the material presented.
+Instructors were experts in each of the five risk management categories and came from Extension and other fields.
+By utilizing ZOOM, distance learners in adjoining counties connected with the host county, Delaware County Extension, which made access to the program easier, and offered a low-cost way to attend.
+Other participants from Maine to Maryland also attended via Zoom.
+At total of 75 attendees participated in either the first or second session.
+The target audience was new and existing agritourism businesses in the 5-county region that is considered the Western Catskills.
+The panel reinforced learned material, making it “real” by connecting to existing businesses.
+A risk management plan was completed by the end of the program by most participants.

 3. Estate and Transition Planning for Maryland Farm Families